Bwallker/voice-channel-manager/README.md

 1. Clone the repository.
 2. Create a .env file in the root of the repository and fill it with the required environment variables.
 See the [Configuration](#configuration) section for more details.
 A .env file is not required if you set the environment variables in some other way.
 3. Create and migrate the database by running `sqlx database setup` in the root of the repository.
 4. Run the bot by running `cargo run` or `cargo run --release` in the root of the repository.
+You can also use the included dockerfile to run the bot in a docker container.
+Please note that the database must be run separately if you use the dockerfile.